 NOTE: Moving the control to the OFF position does not remove power to the light circuit.

 NOTE: Not all appliance bulbs will fit your refrigerator.
-Be sure to replace the bulb with one of the same size, shape and wattage.
+Be sure to replace the bulb with one of 60 watts and the same size and shape.